-Today’s corporate LMS facilitates effective use of learning analytics, bringing significant return on initial investment.
-Being able to make use of learning analytics through an LMS has helped training managers and functional managers to gain crucial insight into online training programs and the learners partaking in the training.
+Today’s corporate LMS facilitates the effective use of learning analytics, bringing significant returns on initial investment.
+Being able to of learning analytics through an LMS has helped training managers and functional managers gain crucial insight into online training programs and the learners partaking in the training.

 All the data and learning patterns collected about learners can be utilized to help organizations design personalized training programs for their employees.
 Are you looking for something that can help you take the initial steps of implementing learning analytics in your organization?
 Join us for the ‘Learning Analytics 101’ webinar on 20th Feb 2020 to know what, why, how and much more!
 Register now to book yourself an exclusive seat.